Paid Monthly? How to Make Cash Last

 Before you start getting excited that anything leftover at this stage is your treat funds, you still need to make preparations for those annual expenses and other amounts that aren’t paid out monthly.

 For example, your TV licence fee is £157.50 for the year.
-If you put £14 aside each month, so when you get the bill for your licence you will have it covered.
+However, if you put £14 aside each month, you will have it covered when you get the bill for your licence.

 You could do a similar exercise with your vehicle costs.
 Take what you pay for servicing, MOT, road tax and insurance (if you pay it annually), then divide it by 12.
 The figure you get from that is what you need to set aside each month, ready to keep your vehicle on the road and legitimate.